 In the light of the above, and considering the terms of reference of the EG-ITR, we consider that the following proposals from the RCC should be considered:

-I) As a basic approach to revising the ITRs, we propose examining the main body of the 2012 Regulations as the basic text which must contain the main high-level provisions.
+I) As a basic approach to reviewing the ITRs, we propose examining the main body of the 2012 Regulations as the basic text which must contain the main high-level provisions.
 Texts contained in the current appendices, as well as possible new annexes to a future version of the ITRs, must indicate the general provisions of the relevant ITR articles and reflect corresponding progress made in the work of ITU-T on each of the work items and standards dealt with in the relevant ITU-T Recommendations.

-II) As regards priority focus areas for the revision of the 2012 ITRs, which need to be clarified in the future ITRs, we suggest including the points indicated in the following sections.
+II) As regards priority focus areas for the review of the 2012 ITRs, which need to be clarified in the future ITRs, we suggest including the points indicated in the following sections.

 1 Article 2 "Definitions"